BryanJacobs/FIDO2Applet/docs/fido_certification.md

 Data authentication uses HMAC in conjunction with SHA-256.

 Random number generation is a hardware DRBG implemented by the TEE.
 The module performs power-on self tests checking the integrity of the random number generation algorithm.
-It uses CTR_DRBG as specified by NIST SP800-90A DRBG and provides 256 effective security bits.
+It uses CTR_DRBG as specified by NIST SP800-90A and provides 256 effective security bits.

 For key derivation, the authenticator uses a feedback mode with HMAC (approved by NIST SP800-108) and SHA256 as the PRF.